aimango/xshooter/README.txt

 3. Game Resize.
 I allow the user to resize the window anytime that the game is opened (including during gameplay).
 I also disable users to resize the window height lower than 400 and the window width lower than 600 so that objects can be drawn properly.

+4. Extra Life.
+I drop stars that give +1 Life to the helicopter.